Allergan profit beats, lifts low end of 2012 view

 Allergan said it expected third quarter-earnings, excluding special items, of $1.02 to $1.04 per share -- versus Wall Street estimates of $1.06.

-(Reporting by Ransdell Pierson; Editing by Gerald E. McCormick, Lisa Von Ahn and Sofina Mirza-Reid)
+(Reporting by Ransdell Pierson; Editing by Gerald E. McCormick and Lisa Von Ahn)